antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-On a boarder view, the goal and vision of Vite DevTools is that we will provide better transparency and enable the capability for the ecosystem to explorer even further.
+On a broader view, the goal and vision of Vite DevTools is that we will provide better transparency and enable the capability for the ecosystem to explore even further.

-[click] Builtin, we will provide visualization of
+[click] Built-in, we will provide visualizations of the Vite internals, [click] Analysis and actionable suggestions for your build and plugins pipeline, [click] Build comparison across multiple commits to see how your app changes over time, [click] Build snapshots via deployable SPA for you to even share your build meta as reproduction, and so on.

+[click] Then we're going to have first-party Vite Plus integrations like Vitest UI and Oxlint, [click] And finally the DevTools Kit for plugin authors to build on top of this infra and create even more interesting use cases.
 -->

 ---